 With so many voices inside and outside my head, it can feel impossible to know which ones I should listen to.

 Emerging programs like The Body Positive give me hope.
-Its 5 Competencies, a series of skills to develop and hone, focus on helping people examine and quiet their inner critics, develop deep self-care practices, expand their definitions of beauty and create supportive in-person and online communities.
+Its 5 Competencies, a series of skills to build and hone, focus on helping people examine and quiet their inner critics, develop deep self-care practices, expand their definitions of beauty, and create supportive in-person and online communities.
 The Body Positive also holds workshops, both virtually and in person across the country, and trains educators and treatment providers.
 Much of the organization’s work is rooted in the Health at Every Size paradigm, which focuses on body acceptance, self-care, and eating for health and well-being as opposed to dieting.
 The goal is to “disentangle the value individuals hold toward themselves as people and their adherence to social pressures to fit an ideal aesthetic,” and some studies have found the approach leads to improvements in both physical and psychological well-being.

 Community may be the crucial element that so many of us are missing after treatment ends.